 3. Overheating Engine

 By overheating the plug tips, you will cause them to fail prematurely.
-The overheating can occur for multiple reasons, but most frequently occurs because the cooling system is failing.
+Overheating can occur for multiple reasons, but it most frequently occurs because the cooling system is failing.

 Additionally, pre-ignition leads to extra heat in the combustion chamber.
 When either of these situations occurs, not only will the spark plug electrode wear down quicker, but there will be other engine damage that might not be as simple to fix.

 4. Wrong Plug Gap

 The spark plug must have the right gap to ensure the spark has an appropriate amount of space to jump.
 This calibration is different depending on what type of vehicle you drive.
 You can find the exact specifications in your service manual, but some spark plugs come pre-gapped.

 If the spark plugs are pre-gapped, you should still double-check the setting with your spark plug gap tool.
 If it’s not just right, there will be additional stress on the tip of the spark plug, leading to early erosion.
 You are also going to notice some strange engine performance issues.

 There are some instances where cleaning the spark plugs is a good idea.
 However, most people find that it’s not worth the time.
 If you are looking for a cheap solution and don’t mind giving it a try, you won’t be out of anything.
 Of course, the cleaned-up spark plug won’t perform as well as a new one, but it might get you by.